 A few years ago, I observed an experienced teaching artist working with second-grade students on physicalizing a story.
 The children were mesmerized by her animated gestures and excited by the moments she allowed them to join in.
 At one point she asked, “What does a tree look like?” and stretched her arms out to the side at shoulder level.
 Most of the children mirrored her gesture exactly.
-I had seen this moment many times, but this time it made me wonder: If an artist models for the students as she asks the question, what space is given to students to come up with their own version of a tree?
-We are constantly modeling and spelling out learning goals up front.
+I had seen this moment many times, but this time it made me wonder: If the artist models for the students as they ask a question, what space is given for students to come up with their own version of a tree?
+We are constantly modeling and spelling out learning goals upfront.
 Is this training students not to think on their own?
 Isn’t having space to ponder necessary for children to strengthen their ability to make their own connections and foster their innate creative ability?
 I began to see something I had been trying to articulate for years.
 Is the way we teach the arts in school stifling creativity?

 Arts Educators speak about the intrinsic value of the arts, the transferable skills that students learn, and the arts as a means to explore social justice topics.
 However, even with a commitment to nurturing the creative voices of young people, teacher-centered and outcome-driven structures often mirror the curricular frameworks used in other disciplines.
 We specify goals and learner outcomes and explicitly state what activities lead to those outcomes.
 Although we talk about young people learning to think independently, creatively, collaboratively, and critically, focusing on outcomes can unintentionally leave little space for wrestling with ambiguity, learning from mistakes, and taking risks with something unplanned, as is integral to the artistic process.

-The concepts I have now observed to be more connected with the artistic process are culturally responsive and culturally competent teaching, critical literacy, and restorative justice.
-What draws me to these is the idea of starting by listening to students.
+The concepts I believe are more in line with the artistic process are culturally sustaining teaching, critical literacy, and restorative justice.
+What draws me to them is the notion of starting by listening to students.
 As arts educators, if we started with listening, what would be shifted in our planning?
 What power would we have to relinquish in order to give students more autonomy?
 What assumptions and biases would we have to face?
-These are questions I would like to explore more in the coming months.
+These are the questions I would like to explore more in the coming months.